klntsky/reto-js/README.md

 ## $label

 Used to mark given function with label.
-Order of the arguments is completely ignored. `string` argument defines label value and `bool` argument determines if the wrapped function will be returned (`true`) or will it be called immedeately (`false`, default behavior).
+Order of the arguments is completely ignored. `string` argument defines label value and `bool` argument determines if the wrapped function will be returned (`true`) or will it be called immediately (`false`, default behavior).

 ## $return